alotofdavid/beem/docs/commands.md

 run from the WebTiles chat of any game where beem is listening, including your own games.

-- `!beem subscribe`
+- `!subscribe`

   Have beem watch your games automatically whenever it sees them.
 You only need to run this command once, since beem will remember your subscription.
-You can also run this command to resubscribe after having used the `!beem unsubscribe` command, and there's no limit to resubscriptions.
+You can also run this command to resubscribe after having used the `!unsubscribe` command, and there's no limit to resubscriptions.

-- `!beem unsubscribe`
+- `!unsubscribe`

   Prevent beem from watching your games. beem will leave your game's chat after you run this command.
-You can run `!beem subscribe` from any other game's chat where beem is listening to resubscribe.
+You can run `!subscribe` from any other game's chat where beem is listening to resubscribe.

-- `!beem nick [<name>]`

-  Set the nick beem will use for you when making queries to Sequell.
-On WebTiles, this is only useful if you play on multiple accounts and have set your nick within Sequell using the `!nick` command.
-You can set your Sequell nick in the [##crawl](http://webchat.freenode.net/?channels=##crawl) channel on Freenode.
-If you only play on one WebTiles account, it's not necessary to set your nick with beem, since it will use your current account name for queries automatically.

-- `!beem player-only [on|off]`
+- `!player-only [on|off]`

-  If spectators are spamming too many DCSS bot commands in your game's chat, type `!beem player-only on` to have it only respond to you for these queries.
+  If spectators are spamming too many DCSS bot commands in your game's chat, type `!player-only on` to have it only respond to you for these queries.
   You can toggle this setting on and off as much as you want.
-Note that beem will still respond to anyone for the `!beem` control commands.
+Note that beem will still respond to anyone for the beem control commands.